London to Bulgaria by train, a 48 hour Balkan adventure

 -

-Day 3, travel from Amsterdam to London overnight by Stena Line Rail & Sail explained in detail here.
+Day 3, travel from Amsterdam to London overnight by Stena Line Rail & Sail explained here.

 To reach Veliko Tarnovo from London or Paris, you have two main options: